UK SRS S2 is the UK's climate-related disclosure standard — the UK endorsement of the ISSB's IFRS S2, published by the on 25 February 2026.

 Last verified 12 May 2026 · Click any dimension for detail

-Based on professional services commentary on early voluntary adoption,
+Based on professional services commentary on early voluntary adoption, four areas emerge as the most resource-intensive.

 1. Scope 3 emissions data along the value chain

-Companies typically report 12–18 months of supplier engagement work before full Scope 3 disclosure is achievable.
+Advisory firms converge on 12–18 months of supplier engagement work before full Scope 3 disclosure is achievable.

 2. Climate scenario analysis with quantified financial effects